 4.Limit visits: It’s completely fine if you want to stay in bed or on the couch all day and see no one but your partner and your baby.
 You are in no way obligated to show off your new baby or entertain anyone, especially in the important first few weeks.
 Setting clear boundaries in terms of visits can help you rest and recuperate the way you need to.
 And if people insist on visiting?
 Do not be afraid to ask them to help in some way.
 Holding cute babies should come with the price of folding five onesies! #justsaying

 7.Stay hydrated: I hope you’re already chugging your weight in water, but if not, set up a system that makes it easy for you to stay hydrated.
 Fill a galloon jug and aim to empty it before the day is out, carry a water bottle with you wherever you go, have your partner make tea you can sip every few hours, whatever works!
-It can feel more special to fill your fridge with drinks you wouldn’t normally have, like fruit juices, lemonade, kombucha, etc, if you’re having trouble drinking.
+It can feel more special to fill your fridge with drinks you wouldn’t normally have, like lemonade, kombucha, etc, if you’re having trouble drinking.
+Herbal teas for lactation and postpartum count, too!

 10. Buy yourself something: Anything!
-A new dress, a new bra, a piece of art, a lamp, a blanket, a windchime, a puzzle, a freaking magical crystal…it doesn’t have to be practical.
+A new bra, a piece of art, a lamp, a blanket, a windchime, a puzzle, a freaking magical crystal…it doesn’t have to be practical.
 You don’t have to need it.
 You just have to want it.
-Small or large, expensive or cheap, gift yourself.
+Small or large, expensive or cheap—if you can swing it— gift yourself.
+If you can’t, there may be a free group or barter group in your area where you can try to find what you need.

 11. Listen to this podcast: I’m always raving about the Birthful podcast, but I think this episode on “Taking Care of You” should be required for pregnant/postpartum people.
 So many good suggestions on postpartum life!

 12. Download the Calm app: This app is mentioned in the above podcast and can put some much-need ahhh into your day.
 It’s incredibly simple and has many options for mindfulness exercises that take just a few minutes to complete.
-If this one isn’t your thing, poke around in the app store and find a mindfulness or meditation app that resonates with you.
+If this one isn’t your thing, Expectful and GentleBirth both have wonderful postpartum meditations.

 13. Dance: Put on your favorite song (or songs), crank the volume and just let go in your own personal dance party.
 No one is looking, promise.
 Or the only person looking is your baby, and believe me, your baby thinks you’re beautiful and perfect even when you’re dancing like a banshee to “Wannabe.”